esirango/movie-explorer/readme.md

     -   Images and movie data are loaded lazily to improve performance and reduce initial load time.

+-   **💫 Skeleton Loading (Shimmer)**

+    -   Beautiful animated placeholders shown while movie data is loading.
+    -   Mimics the layout of real content to provide a smooth and responsive UX.

 -   **🎯 Advanced Movie Filtering**

     -   Filter movies by genre, release status, vote average, and more.